digitalservicebund/a2j-rechtsantragstelle/doc/adr/0015-testing-strategy-assessment.md

 #### Colocation

-Unit and integration tests are colocated with the implementation.
+Unit tests are colocated with the implementation.
 End-to-end tests are located in the `/tests/e2e` directory.
+Integration tests are located in the `/tests/integration` directory.

 ### Test Quality